Must-try dishes

 Price: 4 to 8 euros

-Buffalo mozzarella from the Campania plains is a hand-pulled fresh cheese made from whole buffalo milk, with a thin white skin, milky interior and pleasantly sour finish; best eaten within 24 hours of production at room temperature.
+Buffalo mozzarella from the Campania plains is a hand-pulled fresh cheese made from whole buffalo milk, with a thin white skin, milky interior and pleasantly sour finish; best eaten within 24 hours at room temperature.

 Where: Mercato della Pignasecca, Mercato del Pesce di Porta Nolana